DarrinFong/backend_template/README.md

 # backend_template
-Generic Go backend for an online store.
+Learning Go with a generic Go backend for an online store.

 *Under construction 👷*